 For the next two weeks, he vomited and had abdominal pain and diarrhoea, but did not have a fever.
 He became stuporous and lost 3kg (6.6lb), according to the records.
 He was seen by a team of Palestinian, Egyptian, Jordanian and Tunisian doctors, and was treated for flu and thrombocytopenia, an abnormally low blood platelet count.

 The records indicated that Arafat did not receive antibiotics until 27 October - 15 days after the onset of his illness.
 Two days later he was flown by helicopter to Jordan and then private jet to the Percy Military Training Hospital in Clamart, outside Paris.

-It was only once Arafat arrived in Paris that he was diagnosed with a serious blood disorder - disseminated intravascular coagulation (DIC) - which the French doctors were never able to control and led to his death.
+It was only once Arafat arrived in Paris that he was diagnosed with a serious blood disorder - disseminated intravascular coagulation (DIC) - which the French doctors were never able to control and which led to his death.

 Arafat did improve for a time at Percy hospital, but he slipped into a coma on 3 November, when he was moved to intensive care.
 He had massive haemorrhagic stroke on 8 November and died three days later.

 Many senior Palestinian officials claim that Arafat was poisoned by Israel.

 Israel's prime minister at the time of Arafat's death, Ariel Sharon, saw the Palestinian leader as a terrorist and an obstacle to peace.

 In 2002, Mr Sharon told the Maariv newspaper that he regretted not "eliminating" Arafat during the invasion of Lebanon in 1982.
 But he also stressed that Israel had later made a "commitment" not to harm him.